tanqinyong/tp/docs/UserGuide.md

 ### Viewing a person : `view`

-Displays all information of a person.
+Displays all information of a person on the side window.

 Format: `view INDEX`

 * Displays all information of the person at the specified index.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, ...

 ### Editing a person : `edit`